rocket2050/osm_apache/README.md

-# This repository is used for apache installation for CentOS/Redhat/Debian/Ubuntu.
+# This repository for installation of apache over CentOS/Redhat/Debian/Ubuntu.
 In this repo we are deploying two virtual hosts as well by the name of test1.com and test2.com.
 For accessing domains from local system bind domain name with IP.